Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 (* CGS unit system: w_unit= 1.673d-24 g, e_unit= 4.803d-10 esu, t_unit= 1.00d-15 s,
 a_unit= 1.00d-08 cm, and \epsilon=78 at 27 deg Celsius.)

+### (3) DNA transport through nanepores ###

+The transport of DNA with counterions and coions is studied where a narrow nanopore along the z-direction seperates wide downside and upside regions (Ref.
+5).
+The cylinder of the pore is assumed 1.5 nm wide and 4.0 nm high, embedded in 4.0 nm in x,y directions and 12.0 nm in the z direction.
+The short-range Coulomb and Lennard-Jones forces are treated, i.e., m dv/dt = (q'q/Gamma *r^2) (grad r/r) - fgm *(2 r(i)-r(i+1)-r(i-1)) +48 *(epsil_LJ/kT) grad[(sigma/r_ij)^12 -(sigma/r_ij)^6].
+The long-range forces with the meshes of (i,j,k) coordinates are solved by the Poisson equation, i.e., div(epsilon grad [pot(i,j,k)]) = - 4*pi *rho(i,j,k).

+The simulation code is named @nanoporAPF.f03 (ca 9,900 lines with graphics), and the paramter file paramAPF.h and the configuration file PORV41_config.start3.
+The used subroutines are: RUN_MD, moldyn, sht-forces, LJ-forces, sprmul, reflect_endpl, init, poissn, emcof3, cresmd, and graphics.
+It has N_x=N_y=80 and N_z=120 meshes, 14,000 particles, and a test run takes 15 minutes/6 cores (3.0 GHz) for t=800 with dt=0.01 (x 10^-14 s).

+The file porv41.777.pdf shows four plots of potential plot, particles of DNA and ions, those of all particles (every 100 of water), and the velocity plot.
+One can see the DNA moving toward the positive z direction with time to the cell.

-### Coulomb and P3M simulation code ###
+### Coulomb and P3M or bound (non periodic) simulation code ###

-The short-range forces and the long-range forces in p3m_perform routines are included to study the charge inversion phenomena at high accuracy (Ref.
-1).
+The short-range forces and the long-range forces in p3m_perform routines, or non-periodic code are included to study the charge inversion or the DNA tranport phenomena at high accuracy (Refs.
+1, 5).
-Everyone is welcome to copy and rewrite this simulation code under GNU General Public License v3.0, by keeping top 55 lines of the author's code intact.
+Everyone is welcome to copy and rewrite this simulation codes under GNU General Public License v3.0, by keeping top (2) 55 lines or (3) 100 lines of the author's codes intact.

 ## References ##
 1. M. Tanaka and A.Yu Grosberg, J.Chem.Phys., vol.115, 567-574 (2001).